SFU Applied Sciences Building Construction Project

 Please note that while the entrance will be open to assist with traffic flow into/out of the ASB, construction will still be underway in the building, large furniture movement will be taking place, and the elevator may not be available during this time.
 Use caution when in these areas and be aware of large items that may be stored in the hallways, which may cause some restriction in hallway access and delays in travel.
 Avoid loitering in these spaces until the construction project is fully complete.
 Thank you!

-The Applied Science Building (ASB) is undergoing a revitalization project from May 4, 2020 to fall 2021.
+The Applied Sciences Building (ASB) is undergoing a revitalization project from May 4, 2020 and into 2023.
 The ASB construction project will include the installation of an energy-efficient building envelope that will reduce SFU’s carbon footprint, address chronic water issues within the building envelope, improve configuration and utilization of learning spaces, labs, workspaces and support areas, and include a streamlined campus east entrance that supports future development of adjacent areas.
 Many spaces in the ASB will remain open and access routes will change.
 Signage will be posted.
 Please plan your route ahead of time.

 In addition to addressing long term building envelope issues, the revitalization aspects of the project have been developed on the academic plan for the Faculty of Applied Sciences to expand the teaching and research functions of the facility.

 The ASB will have:

 - Updated foyer offering an inviting campus entrance